It should come as no surprise that electricity generation is one of the biggest sources of greenhouse gas emissions in Australia.

 An average four-person household consumes 125-250 litres of hot water every year.

-By replacing a conventional electrical hot water heater with a solar water system, you’re not only do your part in reducing carbon emissions but also saving electricity costs.
+By replacing a conventional electric hot water heater with a solar water system, you’re not only doing your part in reducing carbon emissions but also saving electricity costs.

 Solar hot water systems are eligible for the Australian government’s Small-scale Technology Certificates (STCs).

 With STCs, the homeowner can claim rebates for installing the system, regardless of which state you’re in.